 Most micronizers produce fine or very fine flour only.
 However, some models will have settings for coarser textures such as meal – although they won’t be able to create cracked grains or cereal textures.

-Impact models are best suited for dry grains and beans, and cannot grind fibrous, oily, or wet foods.
+Impact models are best suited to use with dry grains and beans, and cannot grind fibrous, oily, or wet foods.

 But, because there’s no friction from heat-creating stones or rollers, micronizers maintain a low temperature, which some consider an important feature in maintaining whole grain nutrients.